Meantime (album): Background

-After the release of their nine-song debut album Strap It On, the band found themselves at the center of a major label bidding war, eventually signing to Interscope for a reported budget of US$1 million.
+After the release of their nine-song debut album Strap It On, the band found themselves at the center of a major label bidding war, eventually signing to recently founded Interscope Records for a reported budget of US$1 million.
+At the time, Interscope was a 50/50 joint venture between Time Warner's Atlantic Records and film company Interscope Communications.
 In the wake of the grunge band Nirvana's recent success, many touted Helmet as the next big thing.
 Regarding the band's label as "the next Nirvana", frontman Page Hamilton said "They were interested in us before Nirvana even broke.
 And that's good, because we're obviously not it.
 I actually had an A&R guy at one label tell us that we were the next U2.
 At a certain point it just becomes ludicrous."
 The Guardian reflected in 2004 that Helmet played a "heavier, more metallic" style of music than grunge bands coming out of the Pacific Northwest in the early 1990s.
 Darren Cahr of the Chicago Reader wrote in 1992, "this is a band that, despite lacking the basic pop appeal that brought Nirvana such a huge audience, crosses all borders."
 Cahr pointed out that their music was getting played on both Headbangers Ball (a metal program) and 120 Minutes (an alternative program).